anthonytast/web102_prework/README.md

-# WEB102 Prework - *Sea Monster*
+# WEB102 Prework - *Tropic Support*

 Submitted by: Anthony Tast

-**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Tropic Support** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **5** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features